 “Anybody who thinks that war is romantic obviously hasn’t gone through one.
 It was a nightmare that’s permanent.
 I just said: This is not life.
 This is not life.”

-At the conclusion of WWII, Corporal Anthony Benedetto participated in the liberation of a Nazi concentration camp in Bavaria, where he witnessed first-hand the atrocities of Hitler’s regime.
+At the conclusion of WWII, Corporal Anthony Benedetto participated in the liberation of a German concentration camp in Bavaria, where he witnessed first-hand the atrocities of Hitler’s regime.

 The fact that he escaped death by a whisker several times together with the horrors he had witnessed in the concentration camp turned him into a lifelong pacifist.
 The war ended soon afterward, but due to his late arrival to the frontline, Corporal Benedetto was tasked for peacekeeping in Germany, as the torn up country was slowly getting back on its feet.